rubygarage/nextjs6-graphql-client-tutorial/README.md

 });
 ```

-## Step 10 - Creating Organisms
+## Step 10 - Build Organisms

-Molecules give us some building blocks to work with, and we can now combine them together to form organisms.
 Organisms are groups of molecules joined together to form a relatively complex, distinct section of an interface.

 We’re starting to get increasingly concrete.
 A client might not be terribly interested in the molecules of a design system, but with organisms we can see the final interface beginning to take shape.
-Dan Mall (who I’m working with on several projects) uses element collages, which articulate ideas for a few key organisms to facilitate client conversations and shape the visual direction (all without having to construct full comps).

 Organisms can consist of similar and/or different molecule types.
 For example, a masthead organism might consist of diverse components like a logo, primary navigation, search form, and list of social media channels.
 But a “product grid” organism might consist of the same molecule (possibly containing a product image, product title and price) repeated over and over again.

 Building up from molecules to organisms encourages creating standalone, portable, reusable components.

-#### Header with swipeable menu organism
+#### Let’s create a Header with swipeable menu organism:

 `components/organisms/HeaderWithSwipeableMenu/index.js`